Efficient Training of Boltzmann Generators Using Off-Policy Log-Dispersion Regularization: Experimental Setup

 \paragraph{Ramachandran metrics} Ramachandran plots visualize the two-dimensional log-density of the joint distribution of backbone dihedral angle pairs $(\phi,\psi)$ in a peptide.
 They capture the dominant conformational degrees of freedom of molecular systems and are particularly sensitive to mode collapse and missing high-energy regions.

-To quantitatively assess deviations between ground-truth and model-generated Ramachandran plots, we follow previous work \cite{midgleyFlowAnnealedImportance2022a,schopmansTemperatureAnnealedBoltzmannGenerators2025,klitzingLearningBoltzmannGenerators2025} and compute the forward Kullback-Leibler divergence between the discretized ground truth Ramachandran distribution and the model distribution, which we call \textbf{RAM KL}.
+To quantitatively assess deviations between ground-truth and model-generated Ramachandran plots, we follow previous work \cite{midgleyFlowAnnealedImportance2022a,schopmansTemperatureAnnealedBoltzmannGenerators2025,klitzingLearningBoltzmannGenerators2025a} and compute the forward Kullback-Leibler divergence between the discretized ground truth Ramachandran distribution and the model distribution, which we call \textbf{RAM KL}.
 Both distributions were estimated using $100 \times 100$ bins over the full dihedral angle range.
 Since alanine hexapeptide has 5 pairs of backbone dihedral angles, we average over the 5 corresponding \textbf{RAM KL} metrics.

 In addition, we report a reweighted variant of this metric (\textbf{RAM KL w.\ RW}), where model samples are first reweighted to the target distribution using importance weights before constructing the Ramachandran histogram.
 To improve the numerical stability of the reweighted estimate and to suppress the influence of rare outliers caused by model instabilities, the same clipping procedure as used for the ESS computation is applied: the top \SI{0.01}{\percent} of importance weights are clipped to the minimum value within this subset.
+For the Cartesian-coordinate experiments, we instead clipped the top \SI{0.2}{\percent} of importance weights to the minimum value within this subset.

 \paragraph{TICA metrics} Time-lagged independent component analysis (TICA) provides a low-dimensional representation of the slow collective degrees of freedom of molecular systems.
 Distributions in TICA space are therefore sensitive to deficiencies in the learned slow dynamics and to mode collapse in kinetically relevant regions.